AnkushKhanna/mahout-unknown-user/README.md

 [Reference](https://medium.com/@m_n_malaeb/singular-value-decomposition-svd-in-recommender-systems-for-non-math-statistics-programming-4a622de653e9)

 ### SVD using nearest neighbours
-Using mahout Nearest Neighbour to predict recommendation for users.
+Using mahout Nearest neighbor to predict recommendation for users.